-Channel coordination
+Channel Coordination

 The coordination of your multi-channel messaging relies on a number of our channel features, depending on the message type, its level of urgency, and the particular use case.
-The various channel coordination strategies can be employed to further personalize the mode of messaging delivery, each using a different mix of messaging features.
+The various Channel Coordination strategies can be employed to further personalize the mode of messaging delivery, each using a different mix of messaging features.

-How Channel Coordination Works
+How Channel Coordination works

-We leverage two powerful Airship platform features to make channel coordination work:
+We leverage two powerful Airship platform features to make Channel Coordination work:

-Once your project is configured for channel coordination, you can target users via the API or dashboard as you would target any other audience.
+Once your project is configured for Channel Coordination, you can target users via the API or dashboard as you would target any other audience.

 Fan Out

-Fan Out is a channel coordination strategy that targets a named user on all the channels they are opted in to, maximizing the chances they receive your message.
+Fan Out is a Channel Coordination strategy that targets a Named User on all the channels they are opted in to, maximizing the chances they receive your message.
 This strategy is suitable for highly urgent messages, where the user will not be sensitive to over-messaging.
-This is the default strategy when a sequence does not have a triggering channel, e.g., a message sent as a result of a named user custom event or tag change, which equally applies to all channels.
+This is the default strategy when a Sequence does not have a triggering channel, e.g., a message sent as a result of a Named User Custom Event or Tag change, which equally applies to all channels.

-In the Audience step of the Message and A/B Test composers:
+Configure Fan Out in the Audience step of the Message and A/B Test composers:

 1. Select the channels to include in your audience.